rexresearch.com

 under the control of a constitutive promoter or a second marker

 under the control of a promoter induced by the component.
-In some
+In

-Mcherry).
+or Mcherry).
 In some embodiments, the first promoter is a

 streptococcal ribosomal promoter (e.g., a S. gordonii DL1 50S

 ribosomal protein (SGO l 192) promoter).
-In some embodiments, the
+In some embodiments,

-0773), or S. gordonii argC or arcA promoter.
+(SGO 0773), or S. gordonii argC or arcA promoter.

 Additional embodiments provide a streptococcal cell (e.g., S.

 gordonii) comprising the plasmid.
-In some embodiments, the cell is
+In some embodiments, the cell

-in a biofilm.
+is in a biofilm.

 Some embodiments provide methods and uses of monitoring

-concentration of a component (e.g., arginine or AI-2) of a biofilm
+concentration of a component (e.g., arginine or AI-2) of a

-or planktonic cell culture, comprising: a) contacting a
+biofilm or planktonic cell culture, comprising: a) contacting a

 streptococcal cell with the plasmid described herein; and b)

 measuring the level of the marker.
-In some embodiments, the level
+In some embodiments, the

-component.
-In some embodiments, the method further comprises the
+the component.
+In some embodiments, the method further comprises

-growth of the cell).
+inhibiting the growth of the cell).

 Additional embodiments are described herein.

-DESCRIPTION OF THE FIGURES
+OF THE FIGURES

-High and low concentrations of L-arginine cause biofilm
+low concentrations of L-arginine cause biofilm destabilization

-from the biofilm leaving behind dead/damage unresponsive cells.
+biofilm leaving behind dead/damage unresponsive cells.

-(A) S. gordonii cells were cultured in high (5 mM) arginine and
+gordonii cells were cultured in high (5 mM) arginine and

 switched to no arginine at time = 0 min on x-axis.
 (B) S.

-gordonii was cultured in intermediate (0.5 mM) arginine to late
+gordonii was cultured in intermediate (0.5 mM) arginine to

-= 0 min).
+(time = 0 min).

 Figure 3 shows S. gordonii bio films in saliva with or